 Paris Saint-Germain was linked with Inter Milan midfielder Marcelo Brozovic for a possible transfer deal over the recent transfer window.
 Still, there were no reports over the window period of PSG showing any serious interest in signing the midfielder to bolster its current depth.
 However, a new report has surfaced detailing the plan that PSG had to sign Brozovic.

-In the end, Brozovic had no interest in leaving Inter and the Serie A side were more than content with keeping the talent for this season.
-From PSG’s perspective, the club did not have the budget to propose permanent transfer deals over the transfer window, which is why the club was forced to push for such a swap deal.
+In the end, Brozovic had no interest in leaving Inter and the Serie A side was more than content with keeping the talent for this season.
+From PSG’s perspective, the club did not have the budget to propose a permanent transfer deal over the transfer window, which is why the club was forced to push for such a swap deal.
 But Paredes is proving with his play as of late the club made the right decision to keep him.